oscarolar/web_dynatree/README.rst

 .. warning::

-    The controller can be load in 6.1 and 7.0 version of openerp.
+    The controller can be loaded in 6.1 and 7.0 version of openerp.
-    But this module have never been testing in 7.0.
-We add it juste for use the lib dynatree in 7.0
+    But this module has never been tested in 7.0 yet.